Battle of Ap Bac: Insertion of the airborne battalion

-Vann wanted to use a C-47 flare plane to illuminate the rice fields on the eastern flank of Ap Bac and Ap Tan Thoi.
+Vann wanted to use a C-47 flare plane to illuminate the rice fields on the eastern flank of Ấp Bắc and Ấp Tân Thới.
 He wanted to hit the VC with 500 rounds of artillery and destroy them as they retreated.
 Cao would not approve the use of flares because it could expose the airborne battalion's night defensive positions, and instead ordered 100 rounds of artillery to be fired at a rate of four shells per hour.
-At 22:00, VC commander Hoang led his two companies out of Ap Tan Thoi and headed for their base camp in the Plain of Reeds, while the local force units left by a different route for their hideouts in the local area.
+At 22:00, VC commander Hoang led his two companies out of Ấp Tân Thới and headed for their base camp in the Plain of Reeds, while the local force units left by a different route for their hideouts in the local area.
 The 1st Company, 261st Battalion, led the column, followed by litter carriers carrying the dead and wounded.
 The 1st Company, 514th Battalion, covered the tail of the formation, with one of their platoons acting as a rear guard.
-The wounded VC soldiers were transferred onto sampans at the canal on the east side of Ap Tan Thoi while the rest of the formation marched on.
+The wounded VC soldiers were transferred onto sampans at the canal on the east side of Ấp Tân Thới while the rest of the formation marched on.
 At 07:00 on 3 January, Hoang's men successfully reached their destination without being detected.